natelust/CloakingVarWriteup/writeup.md

 ## Impacts on existing code
 There is almost no impact on existing code.
-The only exception is to classes that have defined `__getself__` and `__setset__` for some functionality.
+The only exception is to classes that have defined `__getself__` and `__setset__` methods for some functionality.

 ## Work to do
-This is a working implementation that will not impact existing code, but some further work is required.
-This
+This is a working implementation of the new behavior that will not have an impact on existing code, but some further work is required.
+This includes:
-includes:

 * Run extensive tests, and have more eyes for code review
 * Verify all refcounting is handled correctly.